KeyboardKit/website/pages/pro/support.md

 ### Monthly Call

-Gold customers have the option to opt-in to a monthly call, where we can keep track of your project, discuss any problems or questions that you may have, etc.
+Gold customers have the option to opt-in to a monthly call, where we keep track of your project, discuss any problems or questions that you may have, etc.

 ### Discord Server